besure94/oliver/README.md

 ## Known Bugs

 * _The images in the "Activities" section are not formatted properly.
-I plan to update this once I gain more knowledge about CSS._
+I plan to update this once I gain more knowledge about CSS.
+I also plan to update the colors and font when I gain more knowledge about styling._

 ## License